javalce/prettier-config/README.md

 - `arrowParens`: 'always'
 - `plugins`: ['prettier-plugin-packagejson']

-The `prettier-plugin-packagejson` plugin is used to sort the keys ofm a `package.json` file to keep them in a consistent order and make it easier to read.
+The `prettier-plugin-packagejson` plugin is used to sort the keys of a `package.json` file to keep them in a consistent order and make it easier to read.

 ## Installation